sortednet/docs/gitbranch.md

 ---
 **Note**

-This is recommended for our current processes in SVN.
+This is recommended for our current processes in SVN and Git.

 ---